Nilando/sandpit/README.md

 This document provides a high level overview of Sandpit and GC in general, see the documentation for more detail.

-### *WARNING*
-This crate is an educational project and is not "production" ready, use at your own risk.
+***WARNING:*** This crate is an educational project and is not "production" ready, use at your own risk.

 ## Contents
 * [Trace And Sweep GC](#toc-trace-and-sweep-gc)